 Recipe FAQs

 Sure can!
 Remember that white seeds aren't as strong in flavor, and have less earthy notes when compared to their black counterparts.
-But, they will still be delicious.
+But, the black sesame cookies will still be delicious.

-Although I love the use of brown sugar for perfect color and texture, these will work great with coconut sugar.
+Although I love the use of brown sugar for perfect color and texture, these black sesame cookies will work great with coconut sugar.
 It will be more crispy and less chewy.

-Black ones have their hulls intact, are more crunchy with a strong distinct flavor, while white seeds are less bitter, slightly sweet and skins removed.
-On top of that black sesame seeds are higher in nutrients and antioxidants!
+Black sesame seeds have their hulls intact, are more crunchy with a strong distinct flavor, while white seeds are less bitter, slightly sweet and skins removed.
+On top of that black sesame seeds are higher in nutrients, antioxidants and make the black sesame cookies healthy.

 You can toast on the stovetop or oven.
 Toasted seeds can be stored in a sealed container or zip-lock bag for several weeks.